j-alex-vindel/Optimistic-Pessimistic-MetNet-KO/ReadMe.md

  - The biomass (cellular growth) for the mutant bacteria
  - The Binary vector that corresponds with the allowed reactions in the metabolic network (y=1) and the reaction knockouts (y=0)
  - The mass flow, that is the vector with the reactions' mass flow

+ ### For a seamless work and no need for a major code modification keep the naming convention